kaiachain/open-dex-frontend/docs/guide.md

 ## Available Operations <!-- omit in toc -->

-The guide covers the following operations available on Klaytn-DEX:
+The guide covers the following operations available on Kaia-DEX:

 - [Connect Wallet](#connect-wallet)
 - [Swap](#swap)